Scotland's Annual Human Rights Conference: Our Rights. Your Move.

 Minister for Equalities at Scottish Government

-Kaukab Stewart is the Minister for Equalities in the Scottish Government, focusing on promoting equality and human rights across Scotland.
+Kaukab Stewart MSP is the Minister for Equalities in the Scottish Government, focusing on policies to promote equality and human rights.

 Nick Bland